-2019 Annual Drinking Water Quality Report of Reedy Creek Improvement District
+2020 Annual Drinking Water Quality Report of Reedy Creek Improvement District

-Reedy Creek Improvement District (RCID) is pleased to present the 2019 Annual Water Quality Report.
+Reedy Creek Improvement District (RCID) is pleased to present the 2020 Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
 Included are details about the source of your water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide to you a safe and dependable supply of drinking water.

-Our water source is ground water from wells, and is chlorinated for disinfection purposes.
-Drinking water for RCID is supplied from 8 wells that are strategically located throughout the property.
-These wells range from 340 to 900 feet deep into the Upper Floridan Aquifer.
-We are pleased to report that our drinking water meets all federal and state requirements.
+Our water source is ground water from wells and is chlorinated for disinfection purposes.
+Drinking water is supplied from 8 wells that are strategically located throughout the property.
+These wells range from 340 to 900 feet deep and draw water from the Upper Floridan Aquifer.
+This report shows our water quality results and what they mean.

-In 2019 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2020 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 There are 9 potential sources of contamination identified for this system with a low susceptibility level.
 The assessment results are available on the FDEP SWAPP website at https://fldep.dep.state.fl.us/swapp/ or they can be obtained from the water department at 407-824-4841.